lzharif/100-days-of-code/log.md

 **Today's Progress**: I have finished the 5th week of [Big Data Integration and Processing by University of California, San Diego](https://www.coursera.org/learn/big-data-integration-processing/home/info).
 In this section, I learned the structure of PySpark and how to stream the data using PySpark streaming function.
 It will be useful for my next venture!

 **Thoughts:** Knowledge pays the best interest, hence I register many online courses :)

+### Day 31: January 29, 2018

+**Today's Progress**: I tried to finish the 6th week of [Big Data Integration and Processing by University of California, San Diego](https://www.coursera.org/learn/big-data-integration-processing/home/info).
+However, I stuck at implementing the lambda function of Python to map the array of data :(.
+Might try again anytime soon.

+**Thoughts:** Failure often put us down.
+Yet show must go on!

+### Day 32: January 30, 2018

+**Today's Progress**: I'm implemented the new model of "PukPuk" (similar to Like feature in Facebook) into transaction when people press PukPuk to a post in @sahabatsehati_id.
+Still, I haven't tested it.

+**Thoughts:** Having stuck in implementing the function is suck sometimes.

+### Day 33: January 31, 2018

+**Today's Progress**: I learned about deep learning for natural language processing (NLP).
+Well, it may be used for my next project, or next career.
+The link is [here](https://blog.altoros.com/building-an-answerbot-with-tensorflow-and-keras.html)

+**Thoughts:** Currently I stick to learning [Data Science A-Z](https://www.udemy.com/datascience) and [Career in Data Science](https://www.udemy.com/careers-in-data-science-a-ztm) by SuperDataScienceTeam.
+The course material is solid rock and engaging!